Indianapolis, Indiana, USA

 The Red Line was opened in September 2019.
 The Red Line is operated by the Indianapolis Public Transportation Corporation.

 Official Website for IndyGo: IndyGo

-The IndyGo red line color was taken from the line map on the IndyGo website as of June 20, 2020.
+The IndyGo Rapid Red Line color was taken from the line map on the IndyGo website as of June 20, 2020.
 At least three different shades of red are in use on the website for the line; the color may be replaced at a later time.
 The IndyGo Rapid Purple Line color was taken from the line map on the IndyGo website as of May 12, 2023.